clusterio/clusterio/docs/contributing.md

 Until your feature branch is merged you can edit it as you see fit by using the rebase tool.
 If your feature branch has been merged however it's final and you will have to start a new feature branch and submit that in a new pull request.
-The base usage of rebase assuming you are checked out on your feature branch is the following command (substitute master with 1.2.x if your feature branch is based on that)
+The base usage of rebase assuming you are checked out on your feature branch is the following command

     git rebase -i upstream/master